T Level Funding to Support Industry Placements

 This funding is to support the infrastructure and resource required to plan, source, deliver and monitor industry placements.
 It is not to support employer costs for hosting placements.”

-Each institution will make decisions on how this funding is utilised, for example it may be used to fund employer engagement staffing costs, training, systems or marketing etc.
+Each institution will make decisions on how this funding is utilised, for example it may be used to fund employer engagement staffing costs, training, systems or marketing.

-If you are finding challenges with sourcing and delivering industry placements due to resource or budgetary constraints, it may be helpful to have a discussion with your senior / financial leaders about how this funding is being utilised and whether there are any opportunities to redirect this.
+If you are facing challenges with sourcing and delivering industry placements due to resource or budgetary constraints, it may be helpful to have a discussion with your senior or financial leaders about how this funding is being used and whether there are opportunities to redirect it.

 Student Expenses